PawseySC/singularity-containers/_episodes/13-bio-example-host.md

 > >
 > > Host directories external to the current directory are not visible!
 How can we fix this?
 Read on...
 > {: .solution}
+>
+> ## What happens on Pawsey HPC sytems?
+>
+> This example won't work as expected on Zeus, Magnus and other Pawsey HPC.
+> This is due to site defaults that are meant to make users' life easier.
+> {: .callout}
 {: .challenge}